TheLastCylon/ecosystem/documentation/examples/fun_factory/fun_factory.md

 # The fun factory

-This example, gives you a better idea of what Ecosystem can do for you.
+This example, gives you a better idea of what EcoSystem can do for you.

 I would like you to keep in mind: